cnlbob/mcellRules/README.md

 ## Installation

+- Clone this repository.
+By default, it will create a folder named "mcellRules".
-- In build folder, run `python requirements.py`.
-This file will download and compile, bionetgen, nfsim, nfsimCinterface, and MCell.
+- In the build folder (mcellRules/build), run `python requirements.py`.
+This will clone and build, bionetgen, nfsim, nfsimCInterface, and MCell.
 (May need troubleshooting)
-- Create a file called mcellr.yaml in the mcellRules directory.
+- Create a file called mcellr.yaml in the mcellRules directory (or copy the file mcellr.yaml.template to mcellr.yaml).
+These are the default paths from running requirements.py:
-  - Set the path to bionetgen, which should be ./build/bionetgen/bng2/BNG2.pl.
-  - Set the "libpath" which should be in ./build/mcell/lib if you ran requirements.py.
-  - Look at mcellr.yaml.template for a reference.
+  - bionetgen: './build/bionetgen/bng2/BNG2.pl'
+  - libpath: './build/mcell/lib/'
+  - mcell: './build/mcell/build/mcell'

 ## Testing